srault95/env-tick-templates/README.md

 ```
 * Grafana
 ```
 Automaticly connects to InfluxDB (datasource included).
-No dashboards and visualisations.
+Host and Docker dashboards are included.
 ```
 * Chronograf
 ```